-In addition to cattle, we grow corn, soybeans, wheat, alfalfa, barley,
+In addition to cattle, we grow corn, soybeans, wheat, alfalfa, barley and red clover.

 How long have you sold cattle to Niman Ranch?

-We have been selling cattle to Niman Ranch for approximately five years.
+We have been selling cattle to Niman Ranch since 2012.

 How many cattle do you sell to Niman Ranch per year?